 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term residents exhibiting symptoms of depression.
+This is a measure of the percentage of long-term stay patients who are showing symptoms of depression.

 Appropriate Vaccine Usage